Limalok: Drowning and post-drowning evolution

 A carbonate platform is said to 'drown' when sedimentation can no longer keep up with relative rises in sea level, and carbonate deposition stops.
 Limalok drowned during the early-middle Eocene, soon after the start of the Lutetian, 48 ± 2 million years ago.
 It is the most recent carbonate platform in the region to submerge: the similar platform at neighbouring Mili Atoll is still depositing carbonate.

 The drownings of carbonate platforms such as Limalok, MIT, Takuyo-Daisan and Wōdejebato appear to have many causes.
 One is a sea level drop resulting in the emergence of much of the platform; this reduces the space that carbonate-forming organisms have to grow upward when sea levels again rise.
 A second factor is that these platforms were not true reefs but rather piles of carbonate sediment formed by organisms; these constructs cannot easily out-grow sea level rises when growing on a constrained area.
 Two final key factors are the passage of the platforms through nutrient-rich equatorial waters which cause the overgrowth of algae that hampered the growth of reef-forming organisms, and global temperature extremes that may overheat the platforms especially when close to the equator; present-day coral bleaching events are often triggered by overheating and Limalok and the other seamounts were all approaching the equator when they drowned.
 In the case of Limalok and some other guyots, paleolatitude data support the notion that approaching the equator led to the demise of the platforms.

 After the platform ceased growing, subsidence quickly lowered the tablemount below the photic zone, (Note: The uppermost layers of water in the sea, through which sunlight can penetrate.) where sunlight can still penetrate.
 Hardgrounds (Note: In stratigraphy, hardgrounds are solidified layers of sediments.) and iron-manganese crusts formed on the drowned platform which contain Oligocene (33.923.02 million years ago) sediments and planktonic fossils.
 Some of the rocks underwent phosphatization during three separate episodes in the Eocene and Eocene–Oligocene which may have been triggered by ocean upwelling events at that time.
+The Palaeocene-Eocene thermal maximum and accompanying ocean acidification left no recognizable traces in Limalok's carbonate pile.

 Until the Miocene, sedimentation on Limalok was probably hindered by strong currents.
 Renewed significant sedimentation began at that point after the drowning of Limalok, with sediments consisting mainly of foraminifera and other nanofossils.
 Some of the sediments were reworked after deposition.
 At least two layers formed during the Miocene (23.35.333 million years ago) and Pliocene–Pleistocene (5.3330.0117 million years ago), reaching a cumulative thickness of 100–140 m.
 Chemically, most of the sediments are calcite and they often occur in rudstone or wackestone form.
 Bivalves, echinoderms, foraminifera and ostracods (Note: Ostracod taxa include Bradleya, various cytherurids, Eucythere, Krythe and Tongacythere.) are fossilized in the sediments, which sometimes contain borings and other traces of biological activity.